Articles of Interest: History

 Trufelman told the Daily Front Row her interest in fashion was sparked by childhood visits to San Francisco in which she went thrifting on Haight Street, in addition to learning about Vivienne Westwood at the De Young Museum.
 She became inspired to report on fashion from a design perspective as a 99% Invisible intern.

 The first season of Articles of Interest, reported by Trufelman and edited by Joe Rosenberg, featured six short episodes exploring topics ranging from denim and pockets to punk fashion and the Hawaiian shirt, with commentary on their significance as viewed through the lens of capitalism, identity and aesthetics.
 The second season, released in 2020, focused on luxury items, including perfume, diamonds, and wedding dresses.

-In 2021, 99% Invisible host and creator Roman Mars sold the show to Sirius XM and spun off ownership of Articles of Interest to Trufelman.
+In 2021, 99% Invisible host and creator Roman Mars sold the show to SiriusXM and spun off ownership of Articles of Interest to Trufelman.

 Departing from its previous episodic format, the show's third season, released in 2022, was a serialized history of Ivy style and the preppy subculture.
 Titled "American Ivy", the seven-part season documented the origins of prep at Princeton University, then Japan, as driven by the 1965 book Take Ivy.
 It returned to the United States to explore the rise of Ralph Lauren, J.Crew, and the publication of The Official Preppy Handbook, tracing the trend to current day.

 The show's fourth season returned to an individual-episode format in 2023, with stories on factory labor conditions, ballet shoes, and the Black Fashion Museum.